dotnet/upgrade-assistant/README.md

 ### Running the tool

-If you installed the tool using the .NET CLI, it can be run by calling `upgrade-assistant`.
+If you installed the tool using the .NET CLI, it can be run by calling `dotnet upgrade-assistant`.
 Otherwise, it can be run by invoking `Microsoft.DotNet.UpgradeAssistant.Cli.exe`.

-The usual usage of the tool is: `upgrade-assistant <Path to csproj or sln to upgrade>`
+The usual usage of the tool is: `dotnet upgrade-assistant <Path to csproj or sln to upgrade>`

 Full usage information:

 ```
 Usage:
-  dotnet-upgrade-assistant [options] <project>
+  dotnet upgrade-assistant [options] <project>

 Arguments:
   <project>